 The minor requires that students take at least 15 credits from a list of approved courses.
 Two courses, FCWR 302, Communication for Healthcare Careers, and ICLT 316, Literature and Medicine, are required.
-Students are also required to complete a short exit interview with the program coordinator in their final year in the program.
 This program is available to both Long Island and New York City students, and many courses are offered with an online option.